ordina-jworks/ordina-jworks.github.io/_posts/2021-03-25-Getting-started-with-the-pi-pico.md

 The easiest way to do MicroPython development for the Pi Pico is by using the Thonny IDE.
 Thonny is a simple code editor that can directly save your code to the Pico and also provides an easy way to access the REPL.

-Setting up Thonny is very easy, just [download](https://thonny.org/){:target="_blank" rel="noopener noreferrer"} the binary for your operating system, install and start it.
+Setting up Thonny is very easy.
+Just [download](https://thonny.org/){:target="_blank" rel="noopener noreferrer"} the binary for your operating system, install and start it.
 Only one more step is required to set it up for use with the Pi Pico.
 Head into the preferences, select the `interpreter` tab and from the dropdown select the option `MicroPython (Raspberry Pi Pico)`.
 Select the correct port from the dropdown.